Best Area Rug of 2020

 Ease of Cleaning

 While each of us has our own particular style and desires for creating our personal spaces, there are still some basic criteria that every area rug we tested can be held up to.
 We first considered the colors and patterns offered and how well those patterns fit into people's existing furniture and decor.
 Wider ranges of colors to match more diverse palates also performed better in this metric.
 And because we all live in different homes with different arrangements, we also assessed the diversity of sizes and shapes each rug is offered in.
-From giant area rugs to hallway runners and kitchen sink mats to circular dining room coverings, the greater the diversity of offerings, the better each rug scored in this metric.
+From giant area rugs to hallway runners and kitchen sink mats to circular dining room coverings, the more diversity was offered, the better each rug scored in this metric.

 Two top contenders in this category make the cut for different reasons.
 The nuLOOM Moroccan Blythe features a pattern that's interesting and versatile across decorating styles without being too busy.
 It also comes in the most colors, sizes, and shapes of any rug we tested, allowing you to choose the absolute perfect fit for your personal space.
 The nuLOOM Rigo Jute also stands out in this category for a classic, clean handwoven style that, though it comes in just four colors, can easily be incorporated to upgrade the look of almost any arrangement style.
 And like the Moroccan Blythe, the Rigo Jute is offered in an astounding array of sizes and shapes that are sure to fit any space in your home.